 Find helpful information and a step-by-step guide to prepare you for the process of registering for classes.

 How do I know which classes to take?
 Learn more about Basic requirements, Divisional requirements, and our Cultural Diversity and Quantitative Reasoning requirements.
-The Undergraduate Bulletin can also be found here.

 Z. Smith Reynolds Library, fondly referred to as ZSR, is the main library on campus and provides a host of services to help you succeed.

-Wake Forest students do not declare a Wake Downtown hosts academic programs in Biochemistry & Molecular Biology (BMB), Medicinal Chemistry & Drug Discovery, and Engineering.
+Wake Downtown hosts academic programs in Biochemistry & Molecular Biology (BMB), Medicinal Chemistry & Drug Discovery, and Engineering.
 It also serves as an interdisciplinary hub for courses in the arts and humanities.